robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “You're not meant to babysit.
 You're meant to supervise.
 There’s a difference.”

-She turned to me.
+Graham shrugged.
+Mara turned to me.

-“If we take him, he does things by Wardrobe's rules,“ Mara cut in.
+“*If* we take him, he does things by Wardrobe's rules,“ she said firmly.
 “He shows up on time.
 He listens.
 He follows instruction.
 He's not a larrikin.
 He keeps his hands clean and his mouth cleaner.
 He gets one trial shift.”
-Mara tapped once on the table.
+She tapped once on the table.
 “One.
 That’s all I need.
 One day.”

 Graham seemed uncomfortable.
 “So what, you want me to send him over?”